Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Introduction

+This article investigates this consensus claim and finds reason to doubt it.
+Sections 2 and 3 demonstrate that the coordinate flow velocity $\br V_{\!\text{A}}$ is not \emph{correct} in the above sense.
+It is not consistent with the transformation rules of special relativity.

-The velocity of the energy (mass) flow at a given event can also be defined as the velocity of an observer who measures the Poynting energy flux vector to be zero at that event.
+\textbf{Definition B:} The velocity of the energy (mass) flow at a given event can also be defined as the velocity of an observer who measures the Poynting energy flux vector to be zero at that event.
 If $\br S$ truly is the flux of energy flow, then an observer comoving with this flow should observe a zero value of that energy flux.
-This is definition B and its velocity will be denoted as $\br V_{\!\text{B}}$.
-Its details are presented in \prettyref{sec:DetailB} and its caveats in \prettyref{sec:CaveatsB}.
+This is Definition B and its velocity will be denoted as $\br V_{\!\text{B}}$.
+An explicit and relativistically correct derivation of $\br V_{\!\text{B}}$ is presented in \prettyref{sec:DetailB}.
+Its possible caveats are discussed in \prettyref{sec:CaveatsB} and \prettyref{sec:Exceptional}.

-\prettyref{sec:Tensor} demonstrates that the comoving reference system used in the derivation of definition B allows a reduction of the EM energy-momentum tensor to a simple, diagonal form, with two of its diagonal elements equal to the energy density in the comoving frame and the other two diagonal elements equal to plus and minus a single parameter derived from the EM field values.
-This reduction of the EM energy-momentum tensor is shown to place important constraints on fluid-dynamic models of energy flow in the EM field.
+\prettyref{sec:EnergyMomentum} demonstrates that the comoving reference system used in the derivation of Definition B allows a reduction of the electromagnetic energy-momentum tensor to a simple, diagonal form, with two of its diagonal elements equal to the energy density in the comoving frame and the other two diagonal elements equal to plus and minus a single parameter derived from the electromagnetic field values.
+This reduction of the electromagnetic energy-momentum tensor is shown to place important constraints on fluid-dynamic models of energy flow in the electromagnetic field.

-\prettyref{sec:Conclusion} concludes that EM field momentum density cannot be explained as the flow of an EM mass density.
-Since $\br V_{\!\text{A}}\neq\br V_{\!\text{B}}$, a choice between them must be made.
-But neither choice leads to a relativistically correct model in which field momentum density is due to the motion of a relativistic mass density.
+\prettyref{sec:Conclusion} concludes that electromagnetic field momentum density is not due to the flow of an electromagnetic mass density.
+Since $\br V_{\!\text{A}}\neq\br V_{\!\text{B}}$, a choice between Definitions A and B must be made.
+As noted above, velocity $\br V_{\!\text{A}}$ would show electromagnetic field momentum to result from the flow of field energy.
+However $\br V_{\!\text{A}}$ is not relativistically correct and must be rejected.
+However, with the correct and relativistically valid choice $\br V_{\!\text{B}}$, momentum density\emph{ cannot }be explained as due to the motion of a relativistic mass density ${\cal M}_{\text{rel}}={\cal E}/c^{2}$.
+Thus the title question of this paper has a negative answer.